nikbhintade/twitterConnect/README.md

 3. Look for the "Load unpacked" button and click on it.
 This will open your file explorer.
 4. Select the folder where you cloned the Twitter Connect repository, specifically the extension folder, and click "Select folder."
 5. Voila!
 The extension will now be installed in your browser.
+6. Open the extension and click on activate.
-6. For testing purposes, we have pre-associated Twitter accounts with connected on-chain wallets.
+7. For testing purposes, we have pre-associated Twitter accounts with connected on-chain wallets.
 You can explore and test the extension using these Twitter accounts.

 ## Built With